-Self-employed entrepreneurs that run businesses as sole proprietors or independent contractors in their homes have the same kinds of document security responsibilities and challenges as any small business.
+Don’t assume a home business doesn’t have to worry about data security.
+Self-employed entrepreneurs that run businesses as sole proprietors or independent contractors in their homes have the same data security responsibilities and challenges as any small business.

 - Purge stored documents regularly to reduce the volume of information.

 Secure Document and Hard Drive Destruction

 - Shred paper documents that are no longer required and do not throw in unsecure trash or recycling bins.
 Use a secure paper shredding service that ensures your confidential documents are properly disposed of and recycled, reducing waste and promoting sustainability.

 - Implement a shred-it-all policy which encourages the regular destruction of all documents.
 This policy encourages you to consider if there are any requirements to retain the document (in accordance with internal policy), and, if not, then immediately and securely dispose of it.